symfony/symfony-docs/form/data_transformers.rst

 -----------------------------------------------------------------

 Say you have a many-to-one relation from the Task entity to an Issue entity (i.e. each Task has an optional foreign key to its related Issue).
-Adding a listbox with all possible issues could eventually get *really* long and take a long time to load.
+Adding a list box with all possible issues could eventually get *really* long and take a long time to load.
-Instead, you decide you want to add a textbox, where the user can enter the issue number.
+Instead, you decide you want to add a text box, where the user can enter the issue number.

 Start by setting up the text field like normal::